KOP — Koppers Holdings Inc.

 2. Strategic Updates and Business Highlights

-- Acquisition: A small utility pole procurement business was acquired for $21 million, enhancing growth in targeted markets.
+- Acquisition: Acquired a utility pole procurement business to enhance growth in targeted areas.

-- Safety Achievements: 21 out of 41 sites operated accident-free, with a 70% reduction in serious incidents.
+- Safety Achievements: 21 out of 41 sites achieved accident-free status, with a 19.5% improvement in total recordable injury rate.

-- Recognition: Koppers was named one of America's Most Responsible Companies for the sixth consecutive year.
+- Recognition: Named one of America’s Most Responsible Companies for the sixth consecutive year.

 3. Forward Guidance and Outlook

-- 2026 Sales Projection: Expected to be between $1.9 billion and $2 billion, with a focus on Performance Chemicals (PC) and Railroad Utility Products (RUPS) contributing 80% of sales.
+- 2026 Sales Guidance: Projected between $1.9 billion and $2 billion, with a focus on expanding market share in Performance Chemicals (PC) and Utility and Industrial Products (UIP).

 4. Bad News, Challenges, or Points of Concern

-- Sales Decline: Significant drops in sales across all segments, particularly in PC and CMMC, attributed to market share losses and softer market conditions.
+- Sales Decline: Notable decreases in sales across all segments, particularly in PC and CMMC, attributed to market share loss and softer market conditions.

 5. Notable Q&A Insights

-- Market Share Recovery: CEO Leroy Ball acknowledged that while some market share was lost in 2025, efforts in 2026 are focused on regaining it through customer consolidation and improved service.
+- Market Share Recovery: CEO Leroy Ball indicated that while PC lost market share in 2025, there are opportunities to regain it in 2026 through customer consolidation and new technology offerings.